The time zone for the program is CET.

 Test smart and test often.
 User testing is important in many situations, but to make sure your services actually work – nothing beats user testing.
 When is Eye-tracking useful and in which contexts do other test methods work better?
 This presentation contains experiences and insights after many years of testing with users of all abilities.

-Andreas Olsson is a UX Designer and Educator with a background in Tobii Eye Tracking, as well as various projects.
-His philosophy is being smart, efficient and humble in research and design is what brings the best results.
-And that design – when you unfold it and start to explore the users and their needs – is something that touches on every part of the company.
+Andreas Olsson is a UX designer and trainer with a background in Tobii Eye Tracking, among other companies.
+He is currently working at the digital agency Esatto with the philosophy that smartness, efficiency and humility in research and design are what give the best results.
+And that design is something that affects every part of the company.

 Linus Ersson is a UX Designer and accessibility expert at Funka.
 Linus has extensive experience working on digital services for e-health.
 He has worked closely together with users in all parts of the design process, using service design methods, and he has drawn up successful solutions adapted to the needs of users.
 Linus holds a degree from Konstfack, Sweden’s top university of arts, crafts and design.
 Alongside his work at Funka, Linus is also an accomplished artist.